InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/compile-hardhat.md

 <!-- TODO add links for installing NodeJs -->

 You will need a wallet, and an account that has been funded with some Testnet INJ.

+{% hint style="info" %}
+You can request EVM testnet funds from the [Injective Testnet faucet](https://testnet.faucet.injective.network/).
+{% endhint %}

 After creating your account, be sure to copy your private key somewhere accessible, as you will need it to complete this tutorial.

 {% hint style="info" %}
-You can request EVM testnet funds from the [Injective Testnet faucet](https://testnet.faucet.injective.network/).
+Note that private keys should be handled with caution.
+The instructions here should be considered sufficient for local development and Testnet.
+However, these are **not** secure enough for private keys used on Mainnet.
+Please ensure that you follow best practices for key security on Mainnet, and do not re-use the same keys/ accounts between Mainnet and other networks.
 {% endhint %}

 ## Set up a new Hardhat project